HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 }, clientAppOrigin);
 ```

-### Scratchpad
-Throughout this IG, references to a "scratchpad" refer to an EHR capability
-where FHIR-structured data can be stored without the expectation of being
-persisted "permanently" in a FHIR server.
-The scratchpad can be thought of as a
-shared memory area, consisting of "temporary" FHIR resources that can be
-accessed and modified by either an app or the EHR itself.
-Each resource on the
-scratchpad has a temporary unique id (its scratchpad "location").

-A common use of the scratchpad is to hold the contents of a clinician's
-"shopping cart" -- i.e., data that only exist during the clinician's session
-and may not have been finalized or made available through in the EHR's FHIR
-API.
-At the end of a user's session, selected data from the scratchpad can be
-persisted to the EHR's FHIR server (e.g., a "checkout" experience, following
-the shopping cart metaphor).

 ### EHR Scratchpad Interactions: `scratchpad.*` message type
 While interacting with an embedded SMART app, a clinician may make decisions
 that should be implemented in the EHR with minimal clicks.
 SMART Web Messaging